Consistency of Floating-Point Results using the Intel® Compiler

 Compiler options let you control the tradeoffs between accuracy, reproducibility and performance.
 Use

 /fp:precise /fp:source (Windows*) or

 -fp-model precise -fp-model source (Linux* or macOS*)

 to improve the consistency and reproducibility of floating-point results while limiting the impact on performance.

 If reproducibility between different processor types of the same architecture is important, use also

 /Qimf-arch-consistency:true (Windows) or

-For the complete article, updated for Intel Composer XE 2013, please open the attached PDF file.
+For the complete article, updated for version 18 of the Intel® Compiler, please open the attached PDF file.